nplan/HomeButtons/docs/user_guide.md

 ### Change Wi-Fi settings

-Click *"Configure WiFi"* to change Wi-Fi connection settings.
+Click `Configure WiFi` to change Wi-Fi connection settings.
 Select a network, enter the password and click save.
 Wait a few seconds and then press any button to exit setup. *Home Buttons* will connect to the newly selected Wi-Fi network.

 ### Change MQTT settings & Button labels

-Click *"Setup"* to change MQTT settings or button labels.
+Click `Setup` to change MQTT settings or button labels.
 A page with the following parameters will open:

 - `Device Name` - Name of your device as it will appear in *Home Assistant*.